IanBullard/x-56-debugging-helper/README.md

 # x-56-debugging-helper
 An SDL2-based input watcher to help track down ghost-inputs on the X-56 H.O.T.A.S.

+If you want to skip the details, the results of the tests are [here](#test-results).

 ## The problem
 The Logitech's X-56 H.O.T.A.S. can sometimes tell the computer that an input has happened when actually it hasn't.
 This is especially common with the switches on the throttle.
 However, the ghost inputs don't happen at regular intervals.
 Sometimes the inputs can be 20-60 minutes apart.